Central Statistical Agency

-The Central Statistical Agency (CSA; Amharic: ማዕከላዊ ስታቲስቲክስ ኤጀንሲ) is an agency of the government of Ethiopia designated to provide all surveys and censuses for that country used to monitor economic and social growth, as well as to act as an official training center in that field.
+The Central Statistical Agency, also known as the Ethiopian Statistical Service (ESS; Amharic: የኢትዮጵያ ስታቲስቲክስ አገልግሎት), is an Ethiopian government agency designated to provide all surveys and censuses for that country used to monitor economic and social growth, as well as to act as an official training center in that field.
 It is part of the Ethiopian Ministry of Finance and Economic Development.
-The Director General of the CSA is Samia Zekaria.
-Before 9 March 1989 the CSA was known as the Central Statistical Office (CSO).
+The Director General of the ESS is Beker Shale (Ph.D.).
+Before 9 March 1989 the ESS was known as the Central Statistical Office (CSO).

-The CSA has 25 branch offices.
-Besides the capital city of Addis Ababa, the cities and towns with offices are: Ambo, Arba Minch, chiro, Asayita, Assosa, Awasa, Bahir Dar, Debre Berhan, Dessie, Dire Dawa, Gambela, Goba, Gondar, Harar, Hosaena, Inda Selassie, Jijiga, Jimma, Mek'ele, Mizan Teferi, Adama, Negele Borana, Nekemte, and Sodo.
+The ESS has 25 branch offices.
+Besides the capital city of Addis Ababa, the cities and towns with offices are: Ambo, Arba Minch, Chiro, Asayita, Assosa, Awasa, Bahir Dar, Debre Berhan, Dessie, Dire Dawa, Gambela, Goba, Gondar, Harar, Hosaena, Inda Selassie, Jijiga, Jimma, Mek'ele, Mizan Teferi, Adama, Negele Borana, Nekemte, and Sodo.

 National censuses of the population and housing have been taken in 1984, 1994, and 2007.
 Information from the 1994 and 2007 censuses are available online.